 Laser therapy applies light energy from a laser onto a varicose vein to make it shrink and fade away.
 For veins to be treated successfully, several sessions may be required, usually at six week intervals.

 Laser therapy is most effective for small varicose veins and spider veins, but lasers are also used in a different procedure called “endovenous ablation therapy” to treat larger varicose veins.
 Doctors may also use laser therapy as an additional treatment after sclerotherapy, endovenous therapy, or surgery for larger varicose veins.

-Another treatment option, photoderm or light therapy, uses high-intensity pulsed light to shrink certain sizes of varicose veins and small spider veins.
-It differs from laser and pulse light therapy because the procedure emits a spectrum of light during treatment rather than a single wave-length.
-Photoderm or light therapy may help when sclerotherapy or laser therapy doesn't work.
+Another treatment option, Photoderm or intense pulsed light therapy (IPL), uses high-intensity pulsed light to shrink certain sizes of varicose veins and small spider veins.
+IPL differs from laser therapy, which uses a single emitted wavelength, by emitting a spectrum of light.
+Photoderm or IPL may help when sclerotherapy or laser therapy doesn't work.